 Downey expresses no regrets about moving his family to a different district.
 And his kids, who had become as frustrated with their school as their parents, are excited about the move too.

-How To Figure Out The Kind Of School You’re Dealing With
+How to Figure Out the Kind of School You’re Dealing With

+How can you tell whether the school in your zone is on the verge of a turnaround or bogged down in a toxic educational tar pit?
 According to Henderson, there are ways to gauge school dynamics that are less measurable than academic performance.
 These are things like the attitudes of the teachers and administrators toward the families at the school (and vice versa), and the degree of engagement with the local community.

 “Ask if you can tour the school.
 If they say no, it’s either a ‘Fortress School’ or a ‘Come-If-We-Call’ school.”